alanantony24/ID-Assignment--2/README.md

 * Pinterest Designs
 * All across the source code files there are snippets/code sections from the BootStrap template itself, especially in the CSS.
 The credit belongs to the respective author of the template.
 * The demo video and Adobe XD wireframe can be found in the NETWORK FOLDER.
 * The vaidators show a significant amount of warnings and 2-3 errors overall in the whole source code.
 But it does not affect the way the website functions.
+I have tried my maximum to reduce the number of warnings and errors.
+Some of them are left unsolved since they make the app crash when I try to debug
 ### GitHub Page
 * https://alanantony24.github.io/ID-Assignment-2/